Agile in the Face of Delay: Asynchronous End-to-End Learning for Real-World Aerial Navigation: METHODOLOGY

 Let the standard observation

 which is the full state $s_t$ from Eq.\ref{eq:state_vector} without temporal information.
 The augmented observation $O_t$ is defined as the concatenation of $O'_t$ and the encoded delay feature:

 By conditioning on its own velocity and the explicit time delay, the policy can learn to implicitly predict how the perceived environment has changed, compensating for the information staleness.
-This mechanism is theoretically justified by its ability to reduce state uncertainty and improve learning stability.
+Theoretically, augmenting the observation with the AoI reduces the conditional entropy of the state estimation ($H(S_t | O_t) \le H(S_t | O'_t)$) and, by the Law of Total Variance, eliminates the excess variance caused by delay uncertainty, thereby facilitating more stable policy learning.